risk-first/website/introduction/Cadence.md

 This list is arranged so that at the top, we have the most visceral, most _real_ feedback loop, but at the same time, the slowest.

-At the bottom, compilation is checking your [Internal Model](Internal-Model) in real time in a good IDE.
+At the bottom, a good IDE can inform you about errors in your [Internal Model](Internal-Model) in real time, by way of highlighting compilation errors .
 So, this is the fastest loop, but it's the most _limited_ reality.

 Imagine for a second that you had a special time-travelling machine.
 With it, you could make a change to your software, and get back a report from the future listing out all the issues people had faced using it over its lifetime, instantly.